Day Trips from Palermo

 What are the best day trips from Palermo?

-Cefalù and Monreale are the most popular combination, with guided tours from €84 covering the Norman cathedral mosaics and a charming coastal town.
-Corleone offers a different perspective with an anti-mafia walking tour from €65.
+Cefalù and Monreale are the most popular combination, with affordable guided tours covering the Norman cathedral mosaics and a charming coastal town.
+Corleone offers a different perspective with a budget-friendly anti-mafia walking tour.
 For archaeology, Segesta and the Valley of the Temples are reachable as longer full-day excursions.

 How do I get from Palermo to Cefalù?